 These same three languages constitute the pillars of web development.

-With Disney Codeillusion’s innovative educational (and entertainment) experience—you can practice building action games, racing games, concentration games, puzzle games, and more, all while participating in a fun, magical RPG.
+With Disney Codeillusion’s code learning games that offer innovative educational (and entertainment) experience—you can practice building action games, racing games, concentration games, puzzle games, and more, all while participating in a fun, magical RPG.

 Here’s how it works: